Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 At last, we check the functoriality.
 Consider the map between two lifts

-Then since each term in the big diagram $(\ast)$ is functorial with respect to $X\ra X'$, the map between two lifts induces a commutative diagram from the $(\ast)$ for $Y$ to the derived direct image of $(\ast)$ for $X$ along $f:X\ra Y$.
+Then since each term in the big diagram $(\ast)$ is functorial with respect to $X\ra X'$, the map of lifts induces a commutative diagram from the $(\ast)$ for $Y$ to the derived direct image of $(\ast)$ for $X$ along $f:X\ra Y$.
 In particular, this implies the commutativity of the following:

 So by combining them, we get the map from $s_Y$ to $Rf_*(s_X)$.

 \end{proof}